Cevat Çobanlı: Republic Period

 He was elected to the parliament in 1923 from Elazığ while he was still part of the military.
 He represented Turkey during the 1925 international negotiations regarding Mosul.
-He eventually retired in 1934 due to age limit.
+He eventually retired from military in 1934 due to age limit.

-Later Life
+Later life

 After his retirement, he lived in his mansion at Göztepe.
 He died on March 13, 1938.
-He was laid to rest in Sahrayı Cedit Cemetery, in 1988, he was moved to the Ankara State Cemetery.
+He was laid to rest in Sahrayı Cedit Cemetery.
+In 1988, he was moved to the Ankara State Cemetery.

 Author Cevat Şakir Kabaağaçlı and the painters Aliye Berger and Fahrelnissa Zeid were his nephew and nieces.